centreon/centreon-documentation/versioned_docs/version-22.10/resources/glossary.md

 ## Broker reverse mode

 Advanced configuration for Centreon [Broker](#broker) that reverses the direction of connection for Broker communications.
 It switches the "client" and "server" roles so as to adapt to particular network configurations.
-For exemple, this mode is used by Centreon MAP to subscribe to the real-time flow of Broker events.
+For example, this mode is used by Centreon MAP to subscribe to the real-time flow of Broker events.

 ## Central server